Green-Software-Foundation/if/docs/implementations/boavizta.md

 Boavizta exposes a [REST API](https://doc.api.boavizta.org/).
 If the `boavizta` model is included in an IEF pipeline, IEF sends API requests to Boavizta.
 The request payload is generated from input data provided to IEF in an `impl` file.

+## Model name

+IEF recognizes the Boavizta model as `boavizta-cpu`.

+## Parameters

+### model config

+- `allocation`: manufacturing impacts can be reported with two allocation strategies: `TOTAL` is the total impct without adjusting for usage. `LINEAR` distrbutes the impact linearly over the lifespan of a device.
+See [Boavizta docs](https://doc.api.boavizta.org/Explanations/manufacture_methodology/#hover-a-specific-duration-allocation-linear) for more info.
+- `physical-processor`: the name of the physical processor being used
+- `core-units`: Number of physical cores on a CPU
+- `verbose`: determines how much information the API response contains
+- `location`: define the grid carbon intensity as a string
+- `expected-lifespan`: the lifespan of the component, in seconds
+- `instance-type`: the name of the VM instance being used, e.g. `t2.micro`
+- `vendor`: the platform provider, e.g. `gcp`, `aws`, `azure`.

+### observations

+- `cpu-util`: percentage CPU utilization for a given observation

+## Returns

+- `embodied-carbon`: carbon emitted in manufacturing the device, in gCO2eq
+- `energy`: energy used by CPU in kWh

 ## Usage

 To run the `boavista-cpu` model an instance of `BoaviztaCpuImpactModel` must be created and its `configure()` method called.
 Then, the model's `calculate()` method can be called, passing `duration`,`cpu-util`,`timestamp` arguments.